Sage/argos/guides-source/guides/v2_localization_example/README.md

 At this point the localization team/department would duplicate the base xml file and translate the `<value>` for each data entry, naming the duplicated file with the locale they are translating it into: `mobile-strings-de.xml`, `mobile-strings-fr.xml` and so on.

-Meaning at the end you should have the base xml file (which is really `mobile-strings-en-US.xml`) and one (or two if using the splitte ones) per locale.
+Meaning at the end you should have the base xml file (which is really `mobile-strings-en-US.xml`) and one (or two if using the split ones) per locale.

 For this example duplicate the file to `mobile-strings-de.xml` and change the `titleText` for the Home View to `Zuhause` (the `<data>` node for
 Home should be near the bottom of your xml file):